-The College offered primary prevention and awareness programs for all new employees in 2019 through on-board meetings with Human Resources.
+The College offered primary prevention and awareness programs for all new employees in 2020 through on-board meetings with Human Resources.
 A web-based module regarding sexual harassment is provided to all new employees and all staff on an annual basis.

-The College offered ongoing awareness and prevention programs for students in 2019.
-In January 2019 and August 2019, 53 Resident Assistants (Residential Life student staff) received training on recognizing behaviors including sexual assault, dating/domestic violence, and stalking as well as information about bystander intervention and how to refer to confidential and non-confidential (reporting options).
-Rape Crisis/Anti-Violence Support peer educators and advocates hosted the Title IX Coordinator during their trainings.
-All officers in student organizations (approximately 300 students) were provided training focused on bystander intervention and rape culture, as part of required training for Governing Board of Barnard (GBB) recognition and funding.
-Student groups can invite peer educators from Well Woman or the Rape Crisis/Anti-Violence Support center or staff from Title IX, Being Barnard, Furman Counseling or Primary Care Health Services to present to groups (e.g. Q, various performing arts groups hosted a discussion on consent and communication in 2018).
-Study Abroad pre-orientation for students, held twice a year, includes presentation of recognizing behaviors and available support.
-Summer programs of the Pre-College program and Opportunity Programs included the Title IX Coordinator in training of students and student staff.
-Programming, social media outreach, and poster campaigns were available on campus all year long including specific attention to stalking awareness month (January 2018), sexual assault awareness month (April 2018) and relationship violence awareness month (October 2018).
+The College offered ongoing awareness and prevention programs for students in 2020, however, as a result of the Covid-19 pandemic, academics shifted to remote (virtual) in March of 2020 and most students left the College residences.
+The in person operations of campus remained significantly reduced for the majority of the year, including reduction of co-curricular and extra-curricular programming, with offerings solely virtual.
+In January 2020, 53 Resident Assistants (Residential Life student staff) received training on recognizing behaviors including sexual assault, dating/domestic violence, and stalking as well as information about bystander intervention and how to refer to confidential and non-confidential (reporting options).
+All officers in student organizations (approximately 300 students) were provided training focused on recognizing the signs of unhealthy relationships as well as recognizing signs of anxiety and isolation as part of required training for Governing Board of Barnard (GBB) recognition and funding.
+The program was tailored to student concerns arising from the ongoing COVID-19 pandemic.
+The program was offered virtually in both synchronous and asynchronous formats.
+Student groups can invite peer educators from Well Woman or the Rape Crisis/Anti-Violence Support center or staff from Nondiscrimination, Being Barnard, Furman Counseling or Primary Care Health Services to present to groups (e.g. various performing arts groups hosted ongoing discussions on consent and communication).
+During the Fall 2020 semester, workshops were available to student organizations virtually.
+Study Abroad pre-orientation for students, typically held twice a year, includes presentation of recognizing behaviors and available support, however study abroad was suspended in 2020 so these did not occur.
+Programming and outreach including specific attention to Stalking Awareness Month (January 2020), Sexual Assault Awareness Month (April 2020) and Relationship Violence Awareness Month (October 2020) during Spring 2020 and Fall 2020 was provided primarily through social media and the Barnard website due to the ongoing COVID-19 pandemic.
+Instagram Live was utilized to deliver programming that included discussions of healthy relationships, campus sexual assault prevention, and boundary setting.
+Programs are currently archived on the Being Barnard Instagram account and can be accessed on demand.

-The College offered ongoing awareness and prevention programs for employees in 2019.
-Department visits by the Title IX Coordinator, new faculty orientation and faculty department chairs meeting, and department training such as Safety staff receive annual training, including learning about resources, policy, and trauma dynamics.
-Residential Life Staff receive training at least twice a year (January and August 2019).
+The College offered ongoing awareness and prevention programs for employees in 2020.
+Department visits to discuss safety; staff meetings and faculty department chairs meeting, and department training such as Safety staff who receive annual training, including learning about resources, policy, and trauma dynamics.
+Residential Life Staff receive training at least twice a year (January 2020, residence halls were not open for fall 2020 so related training did not occur).